kingluan612/demon-rl-database/README.md

 # About
-This is a database for the game http://demon.ferretdev.org/
+This is a database for the game Demon http://demon.ferretdev.org/